 Abbotsford real estate guide & listings for sale

-The character of Abbotsford is exemplified by its slower-paced ambience.
-This city is fairly good for those who enjoy quiet areas, as the streets are quite calm - although there are still several louder sections, especially around Trans-Canada Highway, the airport (YXX) or one of the railway lines.
-Finally, green spaces are easy to reach and there are over 200 of them nearby for residents to visit.
+The character of Abbotsford is exemplified by its slower-paced atmosphere.
+The noise levels in this city are reasonably low, as the streets are usually calm - although there are still several noisier sections, especially near one of the railway lines, the airport (YXX) or Trans-Canada Highway.
+Finally, it is easy to get to green spaces and there are over 200 of them close by for residents to visit.